carmenng/profile/README.md

 **Senior Communications Manager, External Partnership & Engagement**
 **Siemens**, Germany
 📅 (2022 - Present)
-I combine editorial, technical and analytics roles - leading global campaigns and developing industry-standard research content, e.g. white papers, creating multimedia content, forging partnerhsips, and leading analytics as campaign owner for climate technologies and AI in smart infrastructure, such as carbon removal, energy transition, and e-mobility.
+I combine editorial, technical and analytics roles - leading cross-market campaigns that position complex AI and digital solutions — from climate resilience, digital twins, e-mobility, to healthcare innovation — as vital to global and local societal impact, driving double-digit million reach across earned and owned media.

+My work blends impactful media relations, social campaigns, and editorial narratives informed by my parallel expertise as an AI policy researcher and AI ethics trainer.
+In contrast to generic communications, I produce industry-standard white papers and snappy social content that leverage my expertise in global AI governance within EU institutions and beyond, and ML/DL/GenAI model impacts in diverse applied contexts.

+📅 (2014 - 2020) Previously drove 200%+ sustained increase in reach and engagement across EMEA
-📅 (2014 - 2020) Previous regional roles with an EMEA focus with Siemens include: Communications Manager for Smart Cities, Communications Manager for Digital Content Creation
+over the course of 25+ technology projects in former EMEA roles with Siemens include: Communications Manager for Smart Cities, Communications Manager for Digital Content Creation

 **Community Editor & Multimedia Producer**
 **Reuters News, Hong Kong**
 📅 (2012 - 2014)
-I scaled Reuters’ premier social media platform by curating breaking news content and discussions, producing live events and explainer content on Asian financial markets.
-By aligned with real-time business and technology topics and readers’ interests, I helped grow the follower base significantly.
+I scaled the following base of Reuters’ premier social media platform by 300% through curating breaking news content and discussions, producing live events and explainer content on Asian financial markets and top policies, with real-time alignment to timely topics and audiences’ interests.

 **Freelance Journalist / Stringer / Co-Producer**
 **The Wall Street Journal Asia, The Straits Times, CNN, Al-Jazeera English, SBS Australia**
 📅 (2009 - 2010)
-I produced and co-produced political and social reports and documentaries, including award-winning coverage for SBS’s “Dateline”, focusing on human rights issues.
+I produced and co-produced political and social reports and documentaries about Hong Kong for audiences in APAC and the Middle East, including award-winning coverage for SBS’s “Dateline”, focusing on human rights issues.

 ---
 ### 🏅 Certification

 **Certified Data Ethics Professional & Facilitator**, Open Data Institute, 2022
-- Certified by the UK’s ODI, founded by Sir Tim Berners-Lee and Sir Nigel Shadbolt, as [proficient in helping diverse teams address potential harms in AI/ML applications](https://theodi.org/profile/carmen-ng/), ranging from recruitment, policing, education, gaming, etc.
+- Certified by the UK’s ODI, founded by Sir Tim Berners-Lee and Sir Nigel Shadbolt, as [proficient in guiding organisations on ethical AI practices and addressing potential harms in AI/ML applications](https://theodi.org/profile/carmen-ng/), ranging from recruitment, policing, education, gaming, etc.
 - Produced in-depth study on the UK’s predictive policing ML model.

 ---